Taxes, Tariffs & Trade

 Tariff resources

-While NAFEM regularly updates this resource page, we recommend regular communication with your customs broker for up-to-the-minute tariff information relative to your business and its products.
+While NAFEM regularly updates this resource page, we strongly recommend consulting your customs broker for real-time information specific to your products.

 Understanding the U.S. Tariff Landscape

-The ruling did not address Section 232 or 301 tariffs.
-NAFEM will continue to update this Taxes, Tariffs and Trade webpage with the latest.
+NAFEM will continue to update this Taxes, Tariffs and Trade webpage frequently with the latest information.

 Tariff Actions Countries Duty Rate Commodities/Imports